FishiaT/arcmodwiki/docs/private-server.md

 !!! warning
     Running the server under HTTPS may cause issues with downloading packs/songs.

-The rest of the config file should already be self-explanatory.
-Adjust them to your own likings.
-Save the file after finished editing.
+Adjust the rest of the config file to your own likings.
+Save the file after finished.

 Now go to the `database` folder and it will look like this: